-The RLLP Woreda Focal Persons will submit quarterly and annual performance reports to BoANR, regional project coordination bureau.
+The RLLP Woreda Focal Persons will submit quarterly and annual performance reports to BoA, regional project coordination bureau.
 And the regional M&E specialist together with the environmental and social safeguard specialists will consolidate the woreda reports and submit the quarter and annual performance reports to the NPCU.
 Based on the regions report, the NPCU environmental and social safeguard specialists compile and prepare a report and submit to the development partners on quarterly bases including annual reports.
 Monitoring of environmental and social safeguard performance of the project will be conducted regularly.
 Performance monitoring will ensure that safeguards instruments are prepared and approved to the required standard and the proper implementation of ESMP, SA, RPF and GMGs.
-While the implementation of ESMP is done by the community at kebele level with the responsibility of the woreda implementing offices, performance monitoring will be done by the RLLP-PCU environmental and social safeguard specialists at national and regional level and other stakeholders.
+While the implementation of ESMP is done by the community at kebele level with the responsibility of the Woreda implementing offices, performance monitoring will be done by the RLLP-PCU environmental and social safeguard specialists at national and regional level and other stakeholders.
 The results of the monitoring involve the monitoring compliance and effectiveness of the safeguards instruments, and the overall environmental, socio-economic and climate-related assessment of the Program's interventions.
 The monitoring will be done on an annual and quarter basis by the RPCU Specialists with support from the NPCU Environmental and Social Safeguards Specialists, M&E Specialist and WB's Environmental Safeguards, Social Safeguards and Social Development team.
 Quarterly and annual reviews workshops will be held at regional and national level with a view to enhance the positive performances of ESMF, SA, RPF and the Gender Mainstreaming Guideline identifying bottlenecks and gaps in implementing the ESMF and proposing solutions in addressing the gaps.
 Environmental and social auditing will be done by the RLLP concerned specialists (both federal and regional) and field verification by independent consultants to be recruited.
 This auditing will be conducted twice in the program life, i.e. during MTR and completion period of the project.

 The Sustainable Land Management Program (Phase I and II) did a number of training and awareness creation at federal, regional, zonal, woreda, kebele and community level on ESMF and other safeguard instruments.
-However, there was a high turnover of staffs who were supporting the program at regional, woreda and kebele level who took the trainings, especially the environmental regulatory body experts, experts engaged on land administration and water resources, development agents and others.
+However, there was a high turnover of staffs who were supporting the program at regional, woreda and kebele level who took the trainings, especially the environmental regulatory body experts, experts engaged on land administration, experts engaged in water resources, Development Agents and others.
+Besides, in the 18 GAC woredas capacity building works were not efficient and need to be started from zero and these woreda 's experts, implementing agencies and plat form members should come at equal pace with the other WB woredas in the implementation of safeguard activities.
+Due emphasis will be given for these 18 GAC woredas.
 Therefore, for the successful implementation of the ESMF, SA and RPF during RLLP implementation period, capacity building activities should be done in a systematic manner to have an environmentally sound and socially acceptable subproject that will address all the program beneficiaries.
 The capacity building works will give due emphasis to woreda and kebele level experts, DAs and community members focusing on the different safeguard instruments and the World Bank safeguard policies.
-Besides, awareness creation for the different platforms and community institutions (WTC, WSC, WUAs, WSUAs, SHGs) at woreda and zonal level will be given.
-Technical assistance and backstopping support will be strengthened by federal, regional program coordination unit staffs and other stakeholders.
+Besides, awareness creation for the different platforms and community institutions (Technical Committee (TC), Steering Committee (SC), Water Users Associations (WUAs), Watershed Users Associations (WSUAs), Self Help Groups (SHGs)) at woreda and zonal level will be given.
+Technical assistance and backstopping support will be strengthened by federal and regional program coordination unit staffs in collaboration with other stakeholders including development partners.